 You can build your landing pages in one of two ways: using the drag-and-drop Classic builder, or the new AI-powered Smart Builder (though it's still technically in beta).

 Unbounce's real power, however, is in its A/B testing and targeting tools.
-You can create multiple variants of your page from the Variant menu in the top toolbar in the Classic Builder (in the Smart Builder, you have to add a new variant from the dashboard).
-Unbounce will then test them against each other to see which one gets you the most conversions.
+You can create multiple variants of your page, and Unbounce will then test them against each other to see which one gets you the most conversions.
 There's also an option to dynamically replace text on your page with whatever the person searched for, so you could change your headline to say "Human Resource Management Apps" or "HR Management Tools," depending on what they were looking for.

 Since you're spending a pretty penny to make it happen, you'll want to be sure you get your leads where you need them.
-Unbounce integrates with Zapier, so you can add your new leads to your CRM or email marketing tool.
-Here are a couple examples, but you can connect it to whatever app you use.
+Unbounce integrates with Zapier, so you can add your new leads to your CRM, event marketing, or email marketing tool.
+Here are a couple examples, but you can connect Unbounce to whatever app you use.

-Unbounce Price: From $80/month for the Launch plan, for up to 500 conversions, 20,000 monthly visitors, and one custom domain.
+Unbounce price: From $99/month for the Launch plan, for up to 500 conversions, 20,000 monthly visitors, and one custom domain.